Kukuster/SumStatsRehab/README.md

 ### BACKLOG
- - upon execution of `fix` command, a config file has to be generated with all the names of the intermediary files.
+ - upon execution of the `fix` command, a config file has to be generated with all the names of the intermediary files.
 This will improve refactoring into the actual pipeline.
- - (maybe) improve restoring alleles by adding checks for exact match of flipped alleles, if other checks didn't help.
-This requires having all SNPs for a particular ChrBP in the memory, and is relevant only for restoring alleles by looping through file sorted by Chr and BP.
+ - (maybe) improve restoring alleles by adding checks for an exact match of flipped alleles if other checks didn't help.
+This requires having all SNPs for a particular ChrBP in the memory and is relevant only for restoring alleles by looping through the file sorted by Chr and BP.
- - add ability to specify additional columns from the GWAS SS file that user wants to include in the end file.
-This would be an array of integers in the the json config file for the input GWAS SS file.
+ - add the ability to specify additional columns from the GWAS SS file that the user wants to include in the end file.
+This would be an array of integers in the json config file for the input GWAS SS file.
- - improve code in the main file: `SSrehab.py`
+ - **improve code in the main file: `SSrehab.py`**
  - improve resolver architecture in `loop_fix.py`: make a separate function loopDB1 and loopDB2 that will loop through enough entries in a DB before every resolver and rewrite a "global" object with properties to be fields from the DB: rsID, Chr, BP, alleles, EAF.
 So resolvers for rsID and ChrBP will be similar to ones for alleles and EAF.
 Resolvers for these fields then should operate on `fields` and that object with fields from a DB.
 This way a really strong optimization, flexibility, and modularity of resolvers will be achieved. `run_all` doesn't have to have resolvers and resolvers_args object to be passed, it can just use the global ones.
- - improve interface for liftover.
-SSrehab fix should work for all sorts of liftover between builds 36, 37, and 38, including back liftover.
-If user omits the preprocessed dbSNP databases as input, but specifies the chain file, it can perform liftover only.
+ - improve the interface for liftover.
+SSrehab fix should work for all sorts of liftovers between builds 36, 37, and 38, including back liftover.
+If the user omits the preprocessed dbSNP databases as input but specifies the chain file, it can perform liftover only.
- - introduce dependency on the STANDARD_COLUMN_ORDER in the `validate_GWASSS_entries.py` script
+ - introduce a dependency on the STANDARD_COLUMN_ORDER in the `validate_GWASSS_entries.py` script
- - add support for OR, and, maybe, restoring OR from beta or vice versa.
+ - add support for OR, and, maybe, restoration of OR from beta or vice versa.
  - add a keyword argument that will cause SSrehab fix to clean up all intermediate files and leave only the last resulting file after the processing.
- - add a keyword argument that specifies tmp directory for intermediate files.
+ - add a keyword argument that specifies a temp directory for intermediate files.
 GWAS SS files are usually 1-4 Gigs unpacked.
  - set alleles column to uppercase during preparation (in `prepare_GWASSS_columns.py` script).
+ - feature: save a human-readable textual report about the overall results of restoration (e.g. "performed a liftover, n rsIDs restored, n Chrs lost, ...")
- - add a keyword argument that will cause SSrehab `fix` to prompt for fixing after the diagnosis step
+ - add a WARNING that beta will be restored with an accurate sign only when the standard error is signed.
+ - at the moment of 2021.11.14, the following executables are assumed to be available in PATH: `bash`, `cut`, `paste`, `sort`, `awk`, `gzip`, `gunzip`, `head`, `tail`, `rm`, `wc`.
+Need to test SSrehab with a different versions of `bash`, `awk` (including `gawk`, `nawk`, `mawk`.
+E.g. even though `gawk` is default for GNU/Linux, Ubuntu has `mawk` by default).
+ - make SSrehab installable via `pip`